 You’ll need to purchase an insurance policy in Illinois to ride your motorcycle home after purchasing it, even if you’re at a dealership.
 Florida residents must offer proof of financial responsibility and have a registration certificate.

-Some exceptions might apply if you buy the motorcycle on the weekend, but the DMV isn’t open until the following Monday to get your plates.
+Some exceptions might apply if you buy the motorcycle on the weekend, but the DMV isn’t open until Monday to get your plates.

 Getting Pulled Over During the Grace Period